Decker to follow Harris as Jets continue purge

-FLORHAM PARK, N.J. -- The New York Jets will part ways with veteran receiver Eric Decker, sources told ESPN NFL Insider Adam Schefter on Tuesday, just hours after the team officially released longtime linebacker David Harris.
+FLORHAM PARK, N.J. -- The New York Jets continued their massive roster overhaul on Tuesday, parting ways with wide receiver Eric Decker and linebacker David Harris.

-The Jets are planning to trade or release Decker this week, sources told Schefter.
+Harris was released after 10 seasons with the Jets, who confirmed a report by ESPN NFL Insider Adam Schefter that Decker will be released in the coming days if a trade can't be facilitated.

+"We advised Eric that if a trade doesn't happen, we'll move forward without him," general manager Mike Maccagnan said.

 Decker, 30, underwent hip and shoulder surgery last fall, but he's healthy and has been practicing.
+In fact, both players practiced Tuesday before receiving the news.

 The moves continued a stunning offseason purge by the Jets, who already had dumped several veterans, including Darrelle Revis, Nick Mangold, Brandon Marshall and Calvin Pryor.

-By cutting Harris and Decker, the Jets will save $13.75 million in cash payroll for 2017.
+By cutting Harris and Decker, the Jets will save $13.75 million in cash payroll and cap space.

-Jessie James Decker, the receiver's wife, took to Twitter to tell Jets fans that "we will miss you guys."

-Thanks Jets for being so welcoming to us over the past few years!
-We will miss you guys!!!
-We had some great memories and loved the fans❤❤❤

 Because of injuries, Decker was limited to three games last season.
 In his three seasons with the Jets, he caught 163 passes for 2,183 yards and 19 touchdowns.